Natalie Croitoru

 Welcome!
 Thank you for visiting my site.

 I am a Ph.D.
 Candidate specializing in the dynamics of adversity within the workplace, where I take both intrapersonal and interpersonal perspectives.
-In one stream of work, I address how individuals and teams adapt to challenges in their professional environments (e.g. when life events disrupt work; when obligations constrain personal morals).
-In a second stream, which is the core of my dissertation, I unpack the social dynamics of resilience and how resilient individuals interact with their colleagues.
+In one stream of work, I address how individuals and teams interpret and respond to sources of adversity in their professional environments (e.g. when life events disrupt work; when obligations constrain personal morals).
+In a second stream, which is the core of my dissertation, I unpack the challenges associated with being resilient as a leader.
 I apply a variety of methodologies in my research, including field studies with organizations, pre-registered experiments, team simulations, and meta-analysis.
 For my dissertation, I am leading a partnership with a large organization to explore my ideas in the field.

 In 2023, I received the Peggy Lee-Sunhil Wahal Award, given annually at Kenan-Flagler to an outstanding graduate student researcher.